 Harbor Arts Juried Arts and Crafts Show

-Both shows feature over 100 artists and craftsmen that display and sell their work over this two day period.
+Show features over 100 artists and craftsmen that display and sell their work in booths that overlook the beautiful Camden harbor.

 643 Main Street, Rockland

 The Apprenticeshop is one of the oldest traditional wooden boat building schools in the country today.
 You can visit the shop to see the work in progress, or attend a community lectures or take sailing lessons.

 Center for Fine Furniture Craftmanship